bitodt/lnd-stack/README.md

 # btcd & lnd stack

 # CAUTION
-This setup should only be used for development purposes.
+This setup should only be used for development purposes, and by default on simnet.
+Do not use on mainchain with real sats.

 ## Installation (requires an active kubernetes cluster and helm)